Skip to main contentSkip to search

 This is an independent advocacy resource providing publicly available information.
 It does not represent any government body, professional organization, or service provider.

-While waiting 5+ years for OAP services, Ontario families have limited options: apply for interim funding, seek private therapy if affordable, access school accommodations, join research studies, use community resources, implement parent-led interventions, and advocate for system change.
+While waiting multi-year for OAP services (5+ years, MCCSS FOI via OAC analysis), Ontario families have limited options: apply for interim funding, seek private therapy if affordable, access school accommodations, join research studies, use community resources, implement parent-led interventions, and advocate for system change.

 Important: No option fully replaces comprehensive OAP services.
 Most options have waitlists, costs, or capacity limitations.
 The majority of families go without adequate services during the wait.